-Hong Kong may be known for its staples such as Har Gau and Chau Sui, but sometimes we like to stray a little from our local faves and go quintessentially British (if just for an afternoon!).
+Hong Kong may be known for its staples such as Har Gau and Chau Sui, but sometimes we like to stray a little from our local faves and go quintessentially British (even if just for an afternoon!).
 Whether you have visitors in town, a special birthday to celebrate, or just fancy treating yourself, we’ve done the legwork and now present our ultimate guide to afternoon tea!
-Spend time sippin’ champagne whilst munching scones, pastries and other delights.
+So get ready to spend some time sippin’ champagne whilst munching scones, pastries and other delights.
 We don’t need any more convincing, so it’s time to par-tea!

 Café Gray Deluxe, The Upper House

-Dine on the 49th floor overlooking Victoria Harbour at Café Gray Deluxe, located in the utterly swanky Upper House in Pacific place.
-The dainty tea sandwiches are deliciously paired with intricate sweets, such as a strawberry shortcake with Chantilly cream and golden raisin scones with Devonshire clotted cream.
+Dine on the 49th floor overlooking Victoria Harbour at Café Gray Deluxe, located in the utterly swanky Upper House in Pacific Place.
+The golden raisin scones with Devonshire clotted cream are not to be missed and are deliciously paired with intricate sweets, savouries and delightful Jing tea.

 Lobby Lounge, Island Shangri-La

-Relax and enjoy an afternoon tea surrounded by tropical gardens and live entertainment.
-You can choose between either the Signature Afternoon Tea set, including classics like salmon & cream cheese bagels; or the Pink Afternoon Tea set offers pink-themed desserts such as the rose macaron.
+Relax and enjoy afternoon tea surrounded by tropical gardens and live entertainment.
+You can choose between either the Summer Afternoon Tea set, which includes fresh summer flavours like Hokkaido scallop with pineapple salsa; or the Mango and Berries Afternoon Tea set featuring sweets and savouries with a fruity twist.

 The Lounge, Four Seasons

 With all-time classics, like freshly baked scones alongside more ambitious (and delectable) spins, your taste buds will be zinging for days on end after your visit to The Lounge.
 Paired with a fine selection of premium loose leaf tea and you’ve got yourself an elegant afternoon out.